sjbrown/misc_work/genesis/rules.md

 on the right meeple icon, holding a phone, and place that many meeples in the Patio area.

-For "Open Mic Night at Vishnu's", you will place 3 meeples in the Patio area.
+For "Open Mic Night at Vishnu's", you will place 2 meeples in the Patio area and 3 meeples in the Bar area.

 Underneath the number of meeples, the number of songs you must play is written.